less-lab-uva/CS4501-Spring2021/labs/lab1.md

 At the end of this lab, you should have the following:

-1. Have installed Docker and the necessary container
+1. Have installed the virtual machine
-    1. Launch the Docker container
+    1. Launch the virtual machine
     2. Run `roscore` in the terminal
 2. A screenshot of the ROS communication graph.
 Use this graph to answer:
     1. How many software modules (nodes) are there?